PYSX-Physix/Meta-Human-Creator-App/README.md

 ## Feedback

-If you have any feedback, please reach out to me at llodgical018@gmail.com
+If you have any feedback, please reach out to me at llodgical018@gmail.com or by opening an issue but with the feedback tag